abetkin/declared/docs/index.md

 And then use it:

-    class DailyRoutine(Declared):
+    class DailyRoutine(Declared, extract=Time):
         breakfast = Time('9:00')
         lunch = Time('12:00')

     >>> DailyRoutine._timepoints
     OrderedDict([('breakfast', time.struct_time(...)), ('lunch', time.struct_time(...))])

-Not that produced `struct_time` instances are extra useful, but it demonstrates that a mark can provide a build method (by default `.build()` method returns the mark itself).
+Not that produced `struct_time` instances are extra useful, but it demonstrates that a mark can provide a build classmethod (by default `.build()` method returns the mark itself).
 The passed arguments to `.build()` are:

-* `marks`: A list of of all marks
 * `owner`: The marks owner (`DailyRoutine` in our example).
            If the lazy processing is used and `.process_declared()` was called from the instance, then `owner` means that instance.

-By default marks are collected into the `_declared_marks` attribute, but the `Time` class overrides it.
-If we had other marks present with a differing value of `collect_into`, than we would get more than one `OrderedDict`.
+* `marks_dict`: A dict of all marks

 Instead of inheriting from `Declared`, you can write `metaclass=DeclaredMeta`, it means the same.

 ---------